HomeDirectoriesA Simple Explanation of Schema Markup

 • Shipping details and return policies

-But here’s the kicker: product schema isn’t just for individual product pages.
-You can use it for product categories, comparison pages, and even in blog posts that review or mention products.
-The key is being consistent and comprehensive.
+Here’s the part people miss: product schema isn’t just for individual product pages.
+You can use it for product categories, comparison pages, and even blog posts that review or mention products.
+Just keep it consistent and thorough.

-Service-based businesses often get overlooked in schema discussions, which is a crying shame because they can benefit enormously from proper markup.
+Service-based businesses often get overlooked in schema discussions, which is a shame, because they can benefit enormously from proper markup.
 Whether you’re a consultant, agency, or freelancer, service schema helps search engines understand what you offer and to whom.

-Service schema differs from product schema in several key ways.
+Service schema differs from product schema in a few key ways.
 Instead of physical inventory, you’re describing intangible offerings.
 Instead of shipping, you might have service areas or delivery methods.
-The properties focus more on capabilities, qualifications, and service delivery.
+The properties focus more on capabilities, qualifications, and how the service is delivered.

 Key service schema elements include: